tanishqaggarwal/Lionheart/paul_dev/sensor/README.md

 pauljoo@Pauls-MacBook-Air ~ % ping 192.168.1.177
 ```

 Send ethernet comms via the following.
 The firmware is encoded with a static IP.
+Also here are some sample commands.

 ```
 pauljoo@Pauls-MacBook-Air sensor % nc -u 192.168.1.177 3000
 connect
+m2_speed 255
+m2_speed 0
 ```